Inparsian/gray-meadows-shell/README.md

 ## To-Do

 Currently not ready for daily use yet, but it is getting closer.
+Technically you could use it right now if you wanted to, but it is not fully feature-complete and there may be bugs.

 This list of things to do may not be exhaustive and is subject to change.

 ⚠️ = Known bugs/issues exist.<br>
 ❓ = This particular module will be a challenge.